ropensci/git2rdata/README.md

 └── vignettes
 ```

-## Contributor Code of Conduct
+## Contributions

-Please note that the 'git2rdata' project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+Contribution to `git2rdata` are welcome.
+Please read our [Contributing guidelines](.github/CONTRIBUTING.md) first.
+The 'git2rdata' project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.